brenoroosevelt/flex-fqcn-finder/README.md

 ```

 ### Filters
+Filters can be used as a Decorator for Finders and using it is optional.

 The filters were designed according to the Specification Pattern.
 You can chain the following filters using `Filter::by()` or `Filter::anyOf()`:

 * `apply(Closure $fn)`
+* `belongsToNamespace(string $namespace)`
 * `classNameEndsWith(string $value)`
 * `classNameStartsWith(string $value)`
 * `hasMethod(string $method)`